16 winter weather tips for on and off-duty cops

 8. Practice drawing all of your tools of arrest and control while wearing your winter kit.
 Jackets can change your draw and presentation, and gloves can affect your ability to deploy your baton, TASER, OC, handcuffs, magazines and pistol.

-9. An insulated hat and face mask is an essential part of your equipment if you have to spend extended time outside.
+9. An insulated hat and face mask are essential if you have to spend extended time outside.
 On more than one occasion, I have been glad that I brought a duffle bag stuffed with winter gear when I had to take a perimeter or direct traffic for extended periods of time at -35 degrees.

 10. If the roads are icy and chains are advised for vehicles, then make sure you have a pair of shoe chains to slip on your boots to make sure you can move quickly and effectively if you have to dodge an out-of-control oncoming car that didn’t heed this advice.